Tim Baillie MBE

 Born in Aberdeen, Tim had the opportunity to start canoeing at a young age because it was his parents favourite hobby.

-When he turned 18 Tim moved to Nottingham, ostensibly to study Mechanical Engineering at the University of Nottingham, but his real motivation was to train at the National Water Sports Centre.
+By the age of 11, he was already part of the Scottish Junior training squad, competing in the individual kayak (K1) category.
+When Tim turned 18, he moved to Nottingham, supposedly to study Mechanical Engineering at the University of Nottingham, but his real motivation was to train at the National Water Sports Centre.

 Book Tim Baillie MBE